 Welcome to Beleura

-Beleura offers something for anyone interested in history, art, gardens and music.
+Beleura offers something for everyone interested in history, art, gardens and music.

 Beleura is a state-listed 19th Century heritage house set amidst five hectares of gardens and includes a music recital centre.
 The House is exceptional for its collection and includes the original furnishings of its last owner John Tallis.